mWalrus/mWalrus/README.md

 </p>

 # whoami
 Junior software developer by trade.
-Projects here are developed in my free time mostly for myself :)
+Projects here are developed in my free time for learning purposes :)

 ## Languages
 I'm self taught in the below languages: